 In review, the Lexington Institute’s website provides news in the categories, Defense, Energy, Education, Logistics, and In The News.
-News and research is original and generally low biased such as this The U.S. Department Of Energy’s Office Of Electricity: A Discussion With Bruce Walker, Assistant Secretary.
+News and research are original and generally low biased such as this The U.S. Department Of Energy’s Office Of Electricity: A Discussion With Bruce Walker, Assistant Secretary.
 This story is properly sourced.
 Most stories however are summaries and links to other publications in which a Lexington Institute member was published.
-The most commons sources they are published in, is the right-leaning Forbes, InsideSources and RealClearDefense.
-The they are also published in the Boston Globe and Washington Post.
+The most common sources they are published in is the right-leaning Forbes, InsideSources and RealClearDefense.
+They are also published in the Boston Globe and Washington Post.

 When it comes to science the Lexington Institute supports the consensus that Climate Change is human-influenced, however, they support free-market solutions rather than the government.
 In general, they report news factually with a right-leaning editorial and policy bias.